shedaniel/CursedChests/README.md

-# CursedChests
+# Expanded Storage
-Adds some cursed chests to minecraft.
+Adds new storage blocks with varying capacities.

 ## License